Mad-Zoo-Events/solarflare/README.md

 The control panel has an input field for text to be displayed on an in-game boss bar.
 Next to a color selection of the bar itself, there are also formatting options which you can use to change the appearance of the text.

+#### Command Execution

+You can excute a one-shot command on all servers currently enabled using the command input field in the header bar of the control panel.

+The command should not contain a leading slash, but Solarflare will be stripping it off in case you forget about that ;)

 ### Presets

 Presets represent a compilation of effects of the same type to be controlled at the same time.
 For instance you could display hearts in a specific location and shape while also turning on the rain in a different shape.